Rockies vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has 30 hits with nine doubles, a triple, four home runs, eight walks and eight RBI.
-He's also stolen 10 bases.
+- Carroll has 31 hits with nine doubles, a triple, four home runs and eight walks.
+He has driven in nine runs with 10 stolen bases.

-- Carroll has picked up at least one hit in seven games in a row.
-In his last 10 outings he is hitting .419 with six doubles, a triple and seven walks.
+- Carroll will look for his ninth straight game with a hit in this contest.
+In his last 10 games he is batting .400 with six doubles, a triple, seven walks and an RBI.

 Carroll Recent Games